Position Description: Post-doctoral Fellow – Economics – Investment and Energy Policies

 The post-doctoral position will be accorded salary and benefits in accordance with policies for post-doctoral fellows at the University of Alberta.
 The China Institute would provide opportunities and financial support for the fellow to travel to conferences related to his/her field of research on behalf of the China Institute.

-Candidates should submit their Cover Letter, C.V. with references and two relevant Writing Samples (25 pages or less each) to Ms. Jia Wang, Associate Director, China Institute at firstname.lastname@example.org.
+Candidates should submit their Cover Letter, C.V. with references and two relevant Writing Samples (25 pages or less each) to Ms. Jia Wang, Deputy Director, China Institute at firstname.lastname@example.org.